MaddysDaddy/stockLookup/README.md

 To install this project open a terminal inside the project folder.
 When you look a the file directory you should see the server.js file.
 From here:

 1. Install all dependencies 'npm install'.
-2. Run 'ng build' to build the project.
+2. Please make sure you are using angular/cli 1.6.3.
+Run 'ng build' to build the project.
 3. Run 'node server.js' to start the node server.
 4. Navigate to http://localhost:8000/ to view the application in browser.